 Grants are recognized as expenses when approved by the Board of Trustees.
-Grants approved during 2015 totaling \$3,000 are included in the statements of financial position as accounts payable at December 31, 2015.
-All grants approved during 2014 were paid in the year approved.
+Grants payable totaling \$30,000 and \$3,000 are included in the statements of financial position as accounts payable at December 31, 2016 and 2015, respectively.

 Income Taxes